calmm-js/documentation/introduction-to-calmm.md

 ideas on how we could break down UI logic and combine the ingredients to solve problems, but it wasn't until we had gathered some experience using them that we started to see how to really do that effectively.
-For example, we didn't initially understand the full potential of combining lenses and atoms.
+For example, we didn't initially understand the full potential of combining atoms and lenses.
 We also unnecessarily complected models with observables.

 <p align="center"><img width="30%" height="30%" src="http://calmm-js.github.io/documentation/image/CALMM.svg"></p>